PyEllips/pyElli/paper/paper.md

 The FAIR principles have recently been extended to apply to research software as well since reproducing data requires not only the data itself but also the software used to create it [@Barker2022].
 Producing FAIR data and using a FAIR and open analysis pipeline is especially important for SE, as the results are tightly related and dependent on the algorithms and models used for evaluation.

-An open-source toolkit has many inherent benefits over proprietary software.
+An open-source toolkit, **PyElli** has many inherent benefits over proprietary software.
 For SE, optical models vary between manufacturers and translation can be difficult without comprehensive documentation.
 **PyElli's** open-source nature makes optical models extendable, auditable, and fully comprehensive.
 Each version of **PyElli** is associated with a DOI and a Zenodo upload, allowing for reliable referencing and reproducibility of analysis results.